 A quantitative course focuses on the rigorous use of mathematical or statistical methods for economic modeling, decision-making, or inference-based data.
 Examples include Computational Economics, Decision and Game Theory, and Microeconometrics.

 The program begins by introducing students to the tools of microeconomics and macroeconomics.
-A key objective of the program is to provide the students with a solid foundation in microeconomic and macroeconomic theory.
-But the ability to follow and develop economic arguments, and to supplement existing evidence with additional research, also requires the capacity to understand empirical analyses.
+A key objective is to provide the students with a solid foundation in these theories; however, the ability to follow and develop economic arguments, and supplement existing evidence with additional research, requires the capacity to understand empirical analyses.
 Accordingly, the students also study econometric techniques and data analysis.
-These courses provide the students with the ability to comprehend the empirical analyses pertinent to the discussion of economic issues and equip them with the skills to undertake original research projects and data analysis.
+These two courses provide the students with the ability to comprehend the empirical analyses pertinent to the discussion of economic issues and equip them with the skills to undertake original research projects and data analysis.

-As the leading academic institution in Washington, D.C., Georgetown University is uniquely able to provide this training with the appropriate input from academics and practitioners actively involved in these debates.
-A distinguishing feature of our program is the involvement of Georgetown senior faculty in the teaching of the core courses.
-Our faculty includes leading scholars in macroeconomics, microeconomics, and econometrics, and thus students in the Applied Economics program are taught the fundamentals of economic analysis from leading experts.
-Moreover, the program is able to draw on the large community of economists in the Washington, D.C. area to act as instructors of the specialized classes.
-The unique combination of academics and practitioners who participate as instructors in the Applied Economics program at Georgetown University provides a high intellectual return for the students.
+A distinguishing feature of the program is the involvement of Georgetown senior faculty in the teaching of the core courses.
+Our faculty includes leading scholars in microeconomics, macroeconomics, and econometrics, and thus students in the MS-ECON program are taught the fundamentals of economic analysis from leading experts.
+Moreover, the program is able to draw on the large community of economists in the Washington, DC area to act as instructors of the specialized classes.
+The unique combination of academics and practitioners who participate as instructors in the MS-ECON program at Georgetown University provides a high intellectual return for the students.